dinosoldic/EEG-Preproc-ERP/README.md

 For more details, see the [LICENSE](LICENSE) file.

 ## Acknowledgments
-This project utilizes the EEGLAB toolbox, which is essential for EEG data processing.
-Thank you to the developers and contributors of EEGLAB.
+This project utilizes the EEGLAB toolbox, which is essential for EEG data processing and [Unfold Toolbox](https://github.com/unfoldtoolbox/unfold) (Ehinger BV, Dimigen O: "Unfold: An integrated toolbox for overlap correction, non-linear modeling, and regression-based EEG analysis", peerJ 2019, [DOI](https://doi.org/10.7717/peerj.7838)).
+Thank you to the developers and contributors.